Trump, Senate GOP Seek Police Changes as Democrats Urge More

 Central to the Republican package would be the creation of the national database to improve transparency so officers cannot transfer from one department to another without public oversight of their records.
 The Democrats have a similar provision.

-Yet the Republican bill does not go as far as the Democrats do on the issue of eliminating “qualified immunity," which would enable those injured by law enforcement personnel to sue for damages.
-The White House has said that is a line too far.
+Yet the Republican bill does not go as far as the Democrats do on the issue of eliminating qualified immunity, which would allow those injured by law enforcement personnel to sue for damages.
+The White House has said that is a step too far.
 As an alternative, Scott has suggested a “decertification” process for officers involved in misconduct.

 One large police union, the influential Fraternal Order of Police, said in a statement it is working with Congress and the White House on the proposals, having provided “feedback” on the Democratic bill and “substantial input” on the emerging GOP package.